geoffreyvanwyk/phel-lang.org/content/documentation/namespaces.md

 (ns name imports*)
 ```

 Defines the namespace for the current file and adds imports to the environment.
 Imports can either be _uses_ or _requires_.
-The keyword `:use` is used to import PHP classes, the keyword `:require` is used to import Phel modules and the keyword `:require-file` is used to load php files.
+The keyword `:use` is used to import PHP classes, the keyword `:require` is used to import Phel modules and the keyword `:require-file` is used to load PHP files.

 ```phel
 (ns my\custom\module